canonical/mlflow-prometheus-exporter/README.md

 ## Contributing

-If you'd like to contribute to the MLflow Prometheus Exporter Docker image, feel free to fork this repository and submit a pull request.
+If you'd like to contribute to the MLflow Prometheus Exporter, feel free to fork this repository and submit a pull request.
 Contributions are always welcome!